 If you were visiting Italy, wouldn’t you look forward to the freshest street food you could get your hands on?
 So, why are you not already doing this at home?

-In general, ingredients for homemade pizza is pretty economical, even when making homemade cheese.
+In general, ingredients for homemade pizza is pretty economical, even when making your own cheese.
 And I promise these things do not require an entire day in the kitchen either.
-I mean, if you were visiting Italy, wouldn’t you look forward to the freshest street food you could get your hands one?
-So, why are you not already doing this at home?

 Are you kind of getting hungry for a slice?